Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 The Tumi amenity kit contains a dental kit, Kiehl’s lip balm and hand lotion, mouthwash, facial tissues, socks, eyeshade, earplugs, and a pen.
 A shoe horn would be an inexpensive, helpful addition.

 Delta has recently switched headset suppliers from Bose to LSTN.
 I prefer the sound quality and noise cancellation of the Bose headsets.
-These LSTN headsets appear to be identical to the headsets Delta provides in premium economy.
+These LSTN headsets are flimsy in comparison and appear to be identical to the headsets Delta provides in premium economy.
 At the end of the flight the FAs did not collect the headsets in premium economy or business class.
+That makes me think these headsets aren’t very expensive.

-The suites are supposed to have a storage compartment for shoes.
+The suites allegedly have a storage compartment for shoes.
 I could not find it.
 I asked one of the helpers on the flight.
 He could not find it either.

-While I was exploring the seat and reading the instruction guide, FAs handed out the menus.
+While I was exploring the seat and reading the instruction guide, FAs handed out menus.

 FAs brought pre-departure beverages at 17:43.

-The A350 lifted off on NRT main runway one six right (16R) at 18:23.
-We continued on the runway heading until after crossing the coast.
+The A350 lifted off on NRT’s main runway, One Six Right (16R), at 18:23.
+The climb continued on the runway heading until after crossing the coast.

 At 18:34, the captain stated that there was an area of turbulence ahead.
 He directed the flight attendants to delay service for 30 minutes.
 The captain’s warning was likely based on pilot reports he received through a pre-flight briefing.
 Air masses move.
-Given the time between the briefing and reaching the area of reported turbulence, unless the area of turbulence was quite large, it seemed likely that it would have moved or dissipated.
+Because this was an evening flight, convection was probably not the source of turbulence.
+Given the time between the briefing and reaching the area of reported turbulence, unless the area of turbulence was quite large, it seemed likely that the reported turbulence would have moved or dissipated.
 Still, safety first is a good policy.

 Sure enough, we ran into only a couple of small bumps while climbing.
 But service was delayed until hot towels at 19:07 followed by linen for the tray table, beverages and warm nuts at 19:19.

-I was tempted to try the Japanese meal but after a week in Southeast Asia, Australian beef sounded too good to pass up.
+I was tempted to try the Japanese meal but after a week in Southeast Asia enjoying primarily asian food, Australian beef sounded too good to pass up.

 The starter was king salmon wrapped in zucchini and herb chicken breast.